mybrudda/bookapp/README.md

 ---

+## 📌 Future Improvements

+- 💬 **Commenting System**
+  Users will be able to add comments to each book recommendation post.

+- 🖼 **Image Moderation**
+  Created posts will have image moderation to ensure content quality and safety.

+- 👤 **Profile Editing**
+  Users will be able to edit their profile details such as username, bio, and profile picture.

+- 🌗 **Dark and Light Theme Support**
+  Add the ability to toggle between dark and light themes.

+---

 ## 🛠 Setup Instructions

 ### 1. Clone the Repository

 To test the app on a physical device, make sure you have the **Expo Go** app installed from the [App Store](https://apps.apple.com/app/expo-go/id982107779) or [Google Play](https://play.google.com/store/apps/details?id=host.exp.exponent).
 Once the Expo development server is running (`npx expo start`), scan the QR code with Expo Go to launch the app on your phone.

 ```bash
 git clone https://github.com/mybrudda/bookapp.git